 My only resources were Google and Web MD.
 YIKES!!
 I found myself having such moments of desperation to know our unborn daughter would be ok.

 I slowly began to find mom's like me on IG that truly inspired me and continue to do so.
 Through Instagram, I was able to see so many beautiful children that had an extra chromosome.
 I saw families that were living life as usual and doing amazing adventures together!
 That gave me hope!

-One day, when our Savannah Lanier was about 6 months old, my husband saw a tv show that was interviewing a lady named Nancy Gianni.
+One day, when our Savannah Lanier was about 6 months old, my husband happened to turn the tv on and The Steve Harvey Show was playing on that particular channel.
+He was interviewing a lady named Nancy Gianni.
 She is the founder of GiGi's Playhouse, which is named after her daughter.
-GIGI's Playhouse is an example of a positive resource!
+GIGI's Playhouse is an example of a positive resource for many, including new parents that have been given a prenatal diagnosis all the way to adults living with the beauty of Down Syndrome.
 They provide weekly physical therapy for babies and toddlers and have various social classes that include activities and music.
 Most of all, this organization provides education and support for the entire special needs family!